-The foreword in the previous Additional Military Layers (AML) Handbook, which describes the need for relevant, timely information and the intelligence derived from it as critical enablers to success in conflict or its prevention, are enduring principles and still fundamental to success in operations.
+The foreword in the previous Additional Military Layers (AML) Handbook describes the need for relevant, timely information and the intelligence derived from it being critical enablers to success in conflict or its prevention.
+These are enduring principles and still fundamental to success in operations.
 Information Superiority, if well managed and exploited, is a domain which enables smaller forces to deliver a much greater effect - it is the ultimate force enabler.
 Maritime geospatial information (GI) is vital to all levels of warfare from strategic decision making through operational planning to the tactical conduct of operations.
-As part of the NATO Recognised Environmental Picture (REP) it is crucial that an authoritative source of maritime GI is available.
-In financially constrained times it is also optimal that maritime GI is considered within co-production agreements following clear guidelines and protocols to ensure efficiency in coverage, resolution and interoperability.
-The NATO Geospatial Maritime Working Group (GMWG) has a vital role to play in establishing policy and guidance over AML and this will ensure decisions and operations are conducted on the same maritime GI product, increasing effectiveness of forces operating in the maritime environment.
+As part of the NATO Recognised Environmental Picture (REP), it is crucial that an authoritative, assured source of maritime GI is available.
+In financially constrained times it is also optimal that maritime GI is considered within co-production agreements following clear guidelines and protocols to ensure efficiency in coverage, resolution, and interoperability.
+The NATO Geospatial Maritime Working Group (GMWG) plays a vital role in establishing policy and guidance over AML to ensure decisions and operations are conducted on the same maritime GI product, increasing situational awareness and decision-making effectiveness of forces operating in the maritime environment.

 The AML concept which was created specifically to support interoperability in a digital era has come of age.
-AML supports maritime operations whether from the sea, on the sea, under the sea or over the sea.
-It supports a broad customer-focused requirement covering objects, features, attributes and scale to deliver a variety of effects and the concept drives away the need to refer back to a host of legacy products from numerous sources, often in books and via paper overlays.
+AML supports the full spectrum of maritime operations whether from the sea, on the sea, under the sea or over the sea.
+It supports a broad customer-focused requirement covering objects, features, attributes, and scale to deliver a variety of effects.
+Additionally, the concept drives away the need to refer to a host of legacy products from numerous sources, often in books and via paper overlays.

-AML has been created to support both command and control and digital navigation systems to provide the best situational awareness available as a smart product in vector and gridded variants.
+AML has been created to support both digital navigation and command and control systems to provide the best situational awareness available as intelligent vector and gridded products.
 AML significantly contributes to all maritime operations.

-This new edition of the handbook will help the reader to understand the concept of AML, but will hopefully also inspire the reader to engage with the AML producers to drive forward the concept to better support maritime GI and enable the successful conduct of operations.
+This new edition of the handbook will help the reader to understand the concept of AML but will hopefully also inspire the reader to engage with the AML producers to drive forward the concept to better support maritime GI and enable the successful conduct of operations.
 As Allies move towards a data centric concept for maritime GI support, the lessons derived from AML will be vital.
-This edition also includes details of current developments including the NATO Geospatial Information Framework (NGIF) and the new generation of AML known as the Defence Maritime Geospatial Exchange Model (DMGEM).
-These developments build on contemporary standards and reflect the emergence of Spatial Data Infrastructures (SDI) nationally and within NATO.
+This edition also includes details of how a Spatial Data Infrastructure (SDI) is emerging with the advent of NATO NGIF and how the AML concept will transition towards this more contemporary approach.

-Any comments or feedback are encouraged and should be directed to the UKHO by email to aml@ukho.gov.uk.
+Comments and/or feedback are encouraged and should be directed by email to GMWGSecretariat@ukho.gov.uk.